Philadelphia parents want justice after son murdered on porch: 'Nothing is being done'

-On Tuesday we spoke with two parents of a young man shot and killed early last month on the porch of his home in Southwest Philadelphia.
+On Tuesday we spoke with the parents of a young man shot and killed early last month on the porch of his home in Southwest Philadelphia.

 It's been almost impossible for Carla Wilson to come out on her porch lately.
 It's the same location where her 27-year-old son, Kentrell Wilson, was killed.